 Household income of at least 250% of federal poverty guidelines

 Authorization to work and current employment with annual income of at least 250% of federal poverty guidelines

 Private health insurance (excluding insurance subsidized by tax credits under the Affordable Care Act)

 Will this rule make it more difficult for individuals to obtain a green card or other lawful status?

 The new standards for deciding whether someone is “likely to become a public charge” will probably prevent many people who have lower incomes, fewer job skills, less education or work experience, or poorer health from getting a visa or green card.

 What happens next?

-The new rule is scheduled to take effect on October 15, 2019.
-At least seven lawsuits have already been filed to try to stop the rule from taking effect.
 The US House and US Senate also have bills that would prevent the US Department of Homeland Security from spending any money to implement the new rule.

 How can I get help?

 The Immigrant Family Resource Program (IFRP), a partnership between ICIRR and the Illinois Department of Human Services, can assist families who are concerned about how the new public charge rule would affect them.
 For more information, visit www.icirr.org/ifrp.